XuebinZhaoZXB/GeoPVI/README.rst

 ---------
 - For a complete 2D travel time tomography example, please see the example in ``examples/tomo2d``.
 - For a complete 2D full waveform inversion example, please see the example in ``examples/fwi2d``.
+- For a complete 3D surface wave inversion, please see the example in ``examples/swi3d``.
 - For a complete example of performing **variational prior replacement (VPR)** to update prior information post Bayesian inversion, please see the example in ``examples/fwi2d_vpr``.
   In this example, a Uniform prior probability distribution is replaced by a smoothed version of the Uniform prior pdf, with almost zero additional computational cost.
 - For an example implementation of 3D full waveform inversion, please see the example in ``examples/fwi3d``.
 Note